-- 1. to elect the Board of Directors; - 2. to elect the Certified Auditors; - 3. to formally accept the profit and loss account, the balance sheet and the annual report; - 4. to make resolutions concerning the appropriation of the net profit and, in particular, the size of dividends on founders' shares; - 5. to formally release the members of the Board of Directors and the Certified Auditors in respect of their actions; - 6. to make resolutions on motions proposed by the Board of Directors, the Certified Auditors and the founding shareholders, and further to conduct all business reserved to the general meeting of shareholders by law or these By-laws or referred to it by the Board of Directors; - 7. to make resolutions concerning increases or decreases of the share capital pursuant to Art.
-5 of these By-laws and concerning the modalities of such increases or decreases; - 8. to make resolutions on the formal acceptance of the By-laws and on the dissolution or merger of the Investment Company (after prior approval by the FMA); - 9. to make resolutions on amendments to Part I of the By-laws (after these have been duly noted by the FMA).
+- 1. to elect the Board of Directors; - 2. to elect the Certified Auditors; - 3. to formally accept the profit and loss account, the balance sheet and the annual report; - 4. to make resolutions concerning the appropriation of the net profit and, in particular, the size of dividends on founders' shares; - 5. to discharge the Board of Directors and the Certified Auditors; - 6. to make resolutions on motions proposed by the Board of Directors, the Certified Auditors and the founding shareholders, and further to conduct all business reserved to the general meeting of shareholders by law or these By-laws or referred to it by the Board of Directors; - 7. to make resolutions concerning increases or decreases of the share capital pursuant to Art.
+5 of these By-laws and concerning the corresponding arrangements for such increases or decreases; - 8. to make resolutions on the formal acceptance of the By-laws and on the dissolution or merger of the Investment Company (subject to prior approval by the FMA); - 9. to make resolutions on amendments to Part I of the By-laws (after these have been duly noted by the FMA).